 • Part A is introductory

-• Part B states the general obligation of the Australian Energy Regulator to make transmission determinations for transmission network service providers in respect of prescribed transmission services
+• Part B states the general obligation of the AER to make transmission determinations for transmission network service providers (TNSPs) in respect of prescribed transmission services, and to make related guidelines

-• Part E sets out the procedure and approach for the making of a transmission determination by the Australian Energy Regulator
+• Part E sets out the procedure and approach for the making of a transmission determination by the AER

 • Part G contains provisions regarding cost allocation

-• Part H contains provisions regarding the transmission consultation procedures
+• Part H sets out the transmission consultation procedures

 • Part I contains provisions regarding Transmission Ring Fencing Guidelines

-• Part J regulates the prices that may be charged by transmission network service providers for the provision of prescribed transmission services and establishes principles to be applied by providers in setting prices that allow those providers to earn the whole of the aggregate annual revenue requirement
+• Part J regulates the prices that TNSPs may charge for prescribed transmission services and establishes principles to be applied by TNSPs in setting prices that allow TNSPs to earn the whole of the aggregate annual revenue requirement, accounting for system strength services

 • Part K has been deleted, and

-• Part L sets out the requirements to prepare annual benchmarking reports.
+• Part L requires the AER to prepare annual benchmarking reports.

 Chapter 6B: Retail Markets